Mmushtaq50/Training/README.md

 # Training
-This Repository is to train Java by prasad sir  and complete my further assignments...!
+This Repository is to train Java by prasad sir and complete my further Assignments...!